 💥 High-Volume Hiring

 In high-volume recruiting, companies are recruiting mass amounts of candidates at once.
 This requires an efficient process of sourcing, communicating, and especially interviewing.
-Asynchronous interviews are self-guided interviews, making them perfect for high-volume hiring.
+Asynchronous interviews are virtual interviews, making them perfect for high-volume hiring.
 With asynchronous hiring tools, recruiters don’t have to conduct the back-and-forth of interview scheduling or conduct a multitude of interviews.
 This gives recruiters the chance to increase their hiring efficiency by 80%.

 Recruiters not only review more candidates with on-demand interviews, but they also attract more candidates.
 Many candidates today are disinterested in a traditional interview process.
-A one-way video interview requires a candidate to have an appropriate video background, internet access, and dress up for the interview — all potential barriers that could prevent someone from applying to the job or showing up for their interview.
+A virtual video interview requires a candidate to have an appropriate video background, internet access, and dress up for the interview — all potential barriers that could prevent someone from applying to the job or showing up for their interview.
 A candidate may be more intrigued with an audio-based interview and will respond faster than a video interview.
-When you send out bulk invites to a one-way phone interview, you will see an average response rate of 1 day.
+When you send out bulk invites to a virtual phone interview, you will see an average response rate of 1 day.

 The right hiring tools can greatly impact your response rate as a high-volume Recruiter.
 If you are receiving thousands of responses, you need an easier way to find top talent.
 Many Recruiters find it extremely helpful to use an on-demand interview tool that uses automated transcriptions and AI to search for keywords.
 This way, you can sift through candidates based on keywords to quickly find top talent, instead of listening to each response one by one.